R-Gravity/Pew-Pew-Game/Update.md

 # **Changelog**

 ### *SomeWhen:*
-    Added special bullets, faster and more damage, fixsed some bugs.
+    Added special bullets, faster and more damage, fixed some bugs.

 ### 04.04.2022:
     Added health bars and displayed health in %.